omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 You should use this guide if you need to accomplish one of the following goals:
 - Rely on a personal Watcher to verify transactions and receive network's events
 - Host a redundant Watcher node to secure the network
-- Have an ability to challenge UTXOs
+- Be an active participant of the network

 ## Prerequisites